Ensono/amido.github.io/docs/workloads/java/quickstart_java.md

 sidebar_label: Getting started with the Java Rest API application
 ---

-## Getting started with the Java Spring Boot Rest API application
+## Using the repository to build the Java Spring Boot Rest API application

 ### Versioning